Mindverse-Computing/QCAgents/README.md

-Here’s a draft for a GitHub repository README file based on the provided manuscript:

----

 # Multi-Agent AI Platform for Quantum Algorithm Development and Implementation

 This repository contains resources, code, and documentation for the **Multi-Agent AI Platform** designed to revolutionize quantum algorithm development.
 Leveraging advanced frameworks and tools such as **LangChain**, **LangGraph**, and **LlamaIndex**, this platform integrates specialized agents to streamline the process of quantum algorithm conceptualization, design, and implementation.